Traveling To Tenerife, Spain

-You'll need to prove to Spanish authorities that you have the financial means provide for yourself during your stay in Spain.
+You'll need to prove to Spanish authorities that you have the financial means to provide for yourself during your stay in Spain.
 Proof of sufficient funds includes bank statements, payslips, or a letter of support.
 Note that if you have a sponsor, they'll need to attach all relevant documents to your sponsor letter.
-In order to have sufficient funds, you’ll need to have around €70.77 per day.
-Multiply this with the amount of days you wish to stay in Spain to give you a clear picture of how much funds you would need.
+You'll need to have around €70.77 per day to have sufficient funds.
+Multiply this with the number of days you wish to stay in Spain to give you a clear picture of how much funds you would need.

-You must be able to prove that you’ll be returning back to your country of origin and not exceed the stay limit.
-If you do not provide a valid return ticket, your Spain Tourist Visa application might be denied.
+You must prove that you'll be returning to your country of origin and not exceed the stay limit.
+For example, your Spain Tourist Visa application might be denied if you do not provide a valid return ticket.

 Due to the ongoing global pandemic, COIVD-19, all visitors must have valid health insurance.
 Your health insurance should provide medical coverage across the entire EU for a minimum of €30,000.
 Also, it must be valid for the duration of your stay in Spain.

 Proof of civil status includes a marriage certificate, birth certificate of children, and so on.

 The Spanish Ministry of Health has implemented a new health declaration form to ensure the safety of all visitors and residents.
 It is mandatory that you complete this form 48 hours before traveling to Spain.
 Once completed, you'll receive a QR code that you'll need to present to Spanish officials upon arrival.
 Check our guide for more information on the Spain Health Control Form.

 There are other additional documents you will require.
 For example, you'll also need to provide proof of your employment status which we'll be looking at now.

 Permission of leave from your employer

 Income Tax Return (ITR) form or Certificate of Income Tax deducted at the source of salary

 Your company's current bank statements from the last 6 months